furo-training/.github/README.md

 1. Navigate to the starter workflow overview
 1. Observe the custom workflow showing up

-:bulb: If the workflow template dowsn't show up, it's most likely because the `.github` repository visibility is not **Public**.
+:bulb: If the workflow template doesn't show up, it's most likely because the `.github` repository visibility is not **Public**.